Code-Institute-Submissions/rhys-james29-Dota-Coaching_JulyResub/README.md

 ##Bugs

-  A dot in line 35 that i cant get rid of
+  A dot in line 35 that i cant get rid of, if removed ruins whole page. sometimes on smaller devices it can have the hero image and text to the right however not often.
+    The image of a man gaming is intentionally removed on smaller screens, this is not a bug however may be seen as one, just to clarify it isnt supposed to be there on smaller screens.

   ##Validator testing